Quantum Volume for Photonic Quantum Processors

 \paragraph{Framework}

-The essence of the MBQC scheme is to use an entangled resource state, namely, the cluster state, and perform universal quantum computation with merely single-qubit measurements.
+The essence of the MBQC scheme is to use the cluster state and perform universal quantum computation with single-qubit measurements.
 Without making further assumptions on the physical platform, we note that both cluster state preparation and measurement steps can be noisy in realistic systems~\cite{usher2017noise}.
 This fact begs the following question: When a noisy quantum channel is applied to a cluster state $\hat \rho$ what happens to the measurement-based quantum operations performed on the encoded logical state $\hat \omega$?

-As demonstrated in Fig.~\ref{fig:demo}(b), in the initialization of MBQC one is given $\hat{\rho}_0\coloneqq\hat{\omega}_{\text{in}}\otimes\ket{+}\bra{+}^{\otimes N_c}$ where $N_c$ is the number of \emph{channel} qubits to be measured.
+As demonstrated in Fig.~\ref{fig:demo}{(a)}, in the initialization of MBQC one is given $\hat{\rho}_0\coloneqq\hat{\omega}_{\text{in}}\otimes\ket{+}\bra{+}^{\otimes N_c}$ where $N_c$ is the number of \emph{channel} qubits to be measured.
 Without loss of generality, we assume $\hat{\rho}_0$ is a product state and can be prepared perfectly.
-The next step is to prepare the graph state $\hat \rho_{\text{cs}}$ in the desired form by applying a series of noisy controlled-phase gates which are modeled as perfect gates accompanied by two-qubit depolarizing channels
+The next step is to prepare the graph state $\hat \rho_{\text{cs}}$ in the desired form by applying a series of noisy controlled-phase gates which are modeled as perfect gates accompanied by a two-qubit depolarizing channel.

-where $i$ and $j$ denote qubit labels, $0\leq p_{\text{cz}} \leq 1$ is the error rate, and $\mathcal{P}_n$ denotes the Pauli group on $n$ qubits.
-Next, the faulty measurement apparatus can be modeled by a depolarizing channel: